unrealwork/axibase-collector/jobs/jmx.md

 ###JMX Configuration
 To configure a JMX job, click Create JMX configuration. <br>
-Use the table below to set configuration paramters.
+Use the table below to set configuration parameters.

 | Field       | Description |